bconnorwhite/read-dir-safe/README.md

 <br />

-> Read a directory recursively or non-recursively.
+> Read directories recursively or non-recursively.

 - Returns an array of relative file paths.
 - Rather than throwing, returns `undefined` on errors for the root directory you are reading (for example, if you try to read a directory that does not exist).